-Next to his work as book author, Hammer is an accomplished art photographer who uses his photography to tell stories that are laden with symbolism and hidden messages.
+Next to his work as an author, Hammer is an accomplished art photographer who uses his photography to tell stories that are laden with symbolism and hidden messages.
 His work has a fast growing fan base that appreciates his narrative art, his sense of aesthetics and his use of pastel-like colors.
-Dutch art curator Marcel Salome of Salome Artventure says about Karl: “His artworks intrigue because of the atmosphere that he realizes in his work but also through their narrative qualities.
+Dutch art curator Marcel Salome says about Karl: “His artworks intrigue because of the atmosphere that he realizes in his work but also through their narrative qualities.
 The often beautiful male and female models distract you from hidden messages in the work that the viewer often doesn’t capture on first viewing.”

 As an authority on Nazi affairs where it concerns gold theft, art theft and their occult backgrounds, as well as on art theft in general, Karl advises TV-production companies on their content for networks like Discovery Channel and History Channel.
 He also appears as a guest on documentaries and talk shows.